Master765GT/GTAutobuilder/README.md

 # GTAutobuilder
+Hi!
+My name is Master765, I like to code.
-Shows you how to compile a GT save.dat autobuilder
+And in this repository I'll show you how to create a GT autobuilder.